 You can start a Libsyn account for as little as \$5. per month.
 A typical podcaster that has 4 episodes a month will be at the \$20 to \$30 level depending on the length of your files.

-Libsyn also allows you to track your stats and see what episodes are most popular.
+This is also how you can track your stats and see what episodes are most popular.